WHATS IN THIS BLOG:

 • The cozy dinner-party atmosphere is blown to bits.

 • Jesus was invited to a dinner party by Simon, a church elder.
-Jesus was reclining, probably on cushions.
+He was reclining, probably on cushions.

 • A prostitute crashed the dinner party.
 With great courage I imagine she sneaked up in the semi-darkness and stood behind Jesus weeping.
-She leaned over and let her tears fall on Jesus’ feet.
+Then, she leaned over and let her tears fall on Jesus’ feet.
 She wiped his feet with her long hair.
 She kissed his feet affectionately, and poured perfume on them…..expensive perfume!
-The other guests must have been amazed at this brazen interruption of the dinner party.
+In any case, the other guests must have been amazed at this brazen interruption of the dinner party.

 • Was there any compassion?
 Not by Simon, who was thinking to himself that if Jesus knew who the woman was, he wouldn’t allow this.
 With his legalistic perspective, Simon thought the woman wasn’t good enough to approach Jesus, let alone touch him.

-• With mental telepathy, Jesus read Simon’s mind.
+• However, with his mental telepathy, Jesus read Simon’s mind.
 And this tells us that Jesus would also have known who the woman was and what she traded for money.

 • Jesus told Simon a story which connected love and forgiveness.
-Basically a lender canceled two men’s debts, and the one whose debt was larger therefore loved the lender more.
+For example, a lender canceled two men’s debts.
+For this reason, the one whose debt was larger therefore loved the lender more.
 Simon understood this clearly.

-• Jesus said to Simon that the woman showed that she loved much, therefore her many sins would be forgiven.
+• He said to Simon that the woman showed that she loved much, therefore her many sins would be forgiven.
 But wait!
 This is the reverse of what was the conclusion to his story about the two men who owed money.
 Simon had to be confused at this point.
-But not for long.
+But not for long, all things considered.

 • Because Jesus rushes on to say these accusing words “He who is forgiven little, loves little.”
-He could have said “He who is forgiven little, judges much.”
+He could have said, “He who is forgiven little, judges much.”
 Simon and his cohorts knew a great deal about judging, but very little about grace and mercy.
 And they must have known that Jesus was pointing at them.
-The cozy atmosphere of the party was busted!
+Generally, the cozy atmosphere of the party was busted.

 • Jesus confirmed his argument by telling the woman her sins were forgiven.